matter-labs/zksync-web-era-docs/docs/dev/compiler-toolchain/llvm.md

 In our toolchain, LLVM consumes the LLVM IR, applies extensive optimizations, and eventually passes the optimized IR to the zkEVM back-end code generator in order to produce the zkEVM text assembly output.

+## Optimizer

+All our compilers utilize the state-of-an-art LLVM optimizer.
-By default, our IR compilers optimize for performance, which correlates with the number of VM cycles per transaction, thus affecting gas usage.
+By default, they optimize for performance, which correlates with the number of VM cycles per transaction, thus affecting gas usage.
 The `z` option may reduce the contract size for large contracts, making deployment cheaper, but increasing the average transaction price.

+## Diving deeper

 To get more information about the LLVM framework, [see the official documentation](https://llvm.org/).